JiayiSoftware/jiayi-themes/README.md

     │   └── theme.css
 ```

+### Obtaining your theme through the launcher

+Jiayi can export your current theme and fill out the required metadata.
+You can find this functionality in the themes menu.

+### Manually creating your theme

+You will have to create your own `metadata.json` and get your hands on the assets for your theme.

 A `metadata.json` file should have an author and any applicable tags for your theme, and could look like this:

 ```json